YDNA-AB/wc-change-product-type/README.md

-# wc-change-product-type
-Change the product type from simple to variation
+# Change the product type to variation

-Enables users to change product type to variation via the rest api.
+- Enables users to change product type to variation via the rest api.

-Send the array of products in the following format:
+- It uses the standard woocommerce api authentication to authenticate the request.

+It requires you to provide the `product_id` of the product you want to change and also the `parent_id` of the product that is supposed to be the parent.

+Send a POST request to https://yourdomain.com/wp-json/wc/v3/ydna/change-product-type Example body:
 ```json
 {
   "products": [